Understanding Polyamory & Open Relationships

 Students will be able to apply the knowledge and skills learned in this course for their own practice as relationship coaches, love coaches, wellness coaches, intimacy coaches, and other professional specialties such as educators, sexologists, counselors or therapists.

-This course is eligible for credit at the American College of Sexologists towards the 300 hours required for membership.
-Please note professional life experiences are also eligible for academic credit as determined by the discretion of the ACS International board, including researchers, documentary filmmakers, authors, adult toy retailers or other entrepreneurs in the field of sexual health and pleasure.
-Visit ACS for more details: http://www.americancollegeofsexologists.org/
+This course is eligible for credit at the American Board of Sexologists towards the 300 hours required for membership.
+Please note professional life experiences are also eligible for academic credit as determined by the discretion of the ABS International board, including researchers, documentary filmmakers, authors, adult toy retailers or other entrepreneurs in the field of sexual health and pleasure.
+Visit ABS for more details: http://www.americanboardofsexology.org/

 THIS IS AN ONLINE COURSE AT LOVEOLOGY UNIVERSITY®